learning-zone/react-basics/README.md

 **1. In-Component Memoization**

-These built-in hooks prevent expensive calculations or component re-renders when inputs haven't changed.
+These built-in hooks prevent expensive calculations or component re-renders when inputs haven\'t changed.

 * **useMemo**: Caches the result of a calculation.
 Use it for heavy data processing to avoid recalculating on every render.